 Non-standard characters (Greek letters, mathematical symbols, etc.) should be coded consistently throughout the text.
 Please make a list of such characters and provide a listing of the codes used.

-Editorials are intended to offer the opportunity to present in brief form (1000 words maximum; up to 15 references; 5-10 key words; summary up to 100 words) the opinion of the editors or editorial board on recent topics related to all fields of Microbiology, Virology and Infectoius Diseases.
+Editorials are intended to offer the opportunity to present in brief form (1000 words maximum; up to 15 references; 5-10 key words; abstract up to 100 words) the opinion of the editors or editorial board on recent topics related to all fields of Microbiology, Virology and Infectious Diseases.

 Introduction.
 The introduction should supply sufficient background information to allow the reader to understand and evaluate the results of the present study without referring to previous publications on the topic.
 The introduction should also provide the rationale for the study.